-My pulse thumped in my ears, and my breaths whooshed, ragged and quick.
-I leapt over a fallen tree, near the creek, and my boot landed hard in a puddle.
-Thick, heavy mud slashed my pant leg as the beam from my flashlight danced wildly through the tall pines.
+My breaths whooshed, shallow and quick, against the body armor cinched tightly across my breasts.
+I leapt over a fallen tree, clanging the bones in my ankle when my boot landed hard in a puddle.
+Thick, heavy mud slashed my pant leg as the flashlight beam danced wildly through the tall pines.

 Neither of us could keep up this pace for long.
 My lungs burned as I sucked in the crisp fall air.